128technology/docs/docs/initialize_u-iso_device.md

 3. Click **ASSOCIATE** when you have completed the required information.

 The Router will onboard itself to the Conductor.
-You must commit the configuration changes from the SSR GUI.
+Router configuration is performed from the Conductor.

 ### Initialize a Mist-Managed Router